NoXX-Technologies/docs/process/README.md

 Review tickets to see which ones are appropriate for you and assign them to you if they are.
 If you assign a ticket to yourself, add effort points.

-# FAQs

-## How do I know what the latest version should be?

-First, check the app on the environment in question.
-The version number will be in the footer of the app and look like this: version 0.10.2 / 0.12.0 where the backend version is first, followed by the frontend version.

-Check these against the version numbers in the package.json files in the respective Rails and React repo (keeping in mind to check the right branch, i.e. staging/production).
-If they are different, then a deploy failed.

-For the backend, check the “Actions” tab on the Rails repo.

-For the frontend, check the Netlify logs